Exercise and Mental Health (MHAW 2015)

-National surveys indicate that only 40% of men and 28% of women achieve the recommend 150 minutes of moderate intensity activity a week (source: Mental Health Foundation).
+National surveys indicate that only 40% of men and 28% of women achieve the recommended 150 minutes of moderate-intensity activity a week (source: Mental Health Foundation).
 Breaking it down, that’s only 30 minutes a day, five times a week.
-However if you’re suffering from depression or anxiety, getting out and exercising is likely to be incredibly low down on your list of priorities.
+However, if you’re suffering from depression or anxiety, getting out and exercising is likely to be incredibly low down on your list of priorities.

 Luckily, even the shortest of walks can do the world of good and the benefits are well documented: